faith31434/clarusway-aws-devops-workshop/devops/hands-on/terraform/terraform-01-basic-operations/README.md

 The `terraform destroy` command terminates resources defined in your Terraform configuration.
 This command is the reverse of terraform apply in that it terminates all the resources specified by the configuration.
 It does not destroy resources running elsewhere that are not described in the current configuration.

-- Go to the `prod/vpc` and  `dev/vpc` folders and run the command belove.
+- Go to the `prod/vpc` and  `dev/vpc` folders and run the command below.

 ```bash
 terraform destroy